ktaylor63/southeast/site/content/news/service-announces-endangered-species-recovery-champion-awards-southeast-awardees-from-nc-tn.md

 This year, for the first time, an international organization, Japan’s Yamashina Institute for Ornithology, has been selected as a Recovery Champion for achievements on behalf of the short-tailed albatross, a seabird that spends time in Alaska and migrates in the North Pacific.

-Restoring streams, breeding species in captivity and releasing them into their historic ranges, conducting field surveys and monitoring programs, and negotiating the complex world of Federal financial standards to administer a land acquisition grant for the Lake Erie watersnake in Ohio are just a few examples from the wide diversity of initiatives receiving this year’s Recovery Champion awards.
+Restoring streams, breeding species in captivity and releasing them into their historical ranges, conducting field surveys and monitoring programs, and negotiating the complex world of Federal financial standards to administer a land acquisition grant for the Lake Erie watersnake in Ohio are just a few examples from the wide diversity of initiatives receiving this year’s Recovery Champion awards.

 For information about the 2010 recovery champions, please visit the U.S. Fish and Wildlife Service’s Recovery Champion website at[http://www.fws.gov/endangered/what-we-do/recovery-champions](http://www.fws.gov/endangered/what-we-do/recovery-champions)/.